MbinOrg/mbin/docs/admin_guide.md

 1. Prepare & download keyring:

+> [!Note]
-_Note:_ we assumes you already installed all the prerequisites packages from the "System prerequisites" chapter.
+> This assumes you already installed all the prerequisites packages from the "System prerequisites" chapter.

 ```bash
 sudo mkdir -p /etc/apt/keyrings